Dogfish Head says:

 A great side-by-side, it’s a lot of fun to see what happens to a beer when it’s set aside for a year.

-Karl: The process of going from a 60 Minute to a 90 Minute and eventually all the way up to a 120 Minute was part of my journey of learning how to love IPAs.
-As such, the option to take a whack at seeing what happens to a 90 minute after sitting for a year was enticing.
-We’ve poked the cellar with a stick to check out what’s happened to barleywines and stouts, but a highly-hopped IPA?
+Karl: The process of going from a 60 Minute IPA to a 90 Minute IPA and eventually all the way up to a 120 Minute IPA was part of my journey of learning how to love IPA’s.
+As such, the option to take a whack at seeing what happens to a 90 Minute IPA after sitting for a year was enticing.
+We’ve poked the cellar with a stick to check out what’s happened to barleywines and stouts, but a highly hopped IPA?
 Would there be anything left?
 Would the hops be long gone, leaving a hollow shell where a craft beer used to be?
 It’s worth inspecting even if the results are disappointing.

 Ryan: I have to be honest, I wasn’t sure what to expect with this little experiment.
-When I started stashing away double IPA’s over a year ago I knew that the Dark Horse Double Crooked Tree would be a good candidate because it is a well balanced IIPA.
+When I started stashing away double IPA’s over a year ago I knew that the Dark Horse Double Crooked Tree would be a good candidate because it is a well-balanced DIPA.
 I also stashed some Founders Devil Dancer, but only after talking to a couple of the bartenders at the brewpub about doing so.
-The Dogfish Head 90 Min was kind of a crap shoot in my mind.
+The Dogfish Head 90 Minute IPA was kind of a crap shoot in my mind.
 Thankfully, the gamble paid off.

 I won’t go in to too many flowery details, Karl & Andrew handled those pretty well.
 But the differences between these two beers was rather intriguing.
 Yes, they did look different.
 The ’09 became a bit cloudier over time and the ’10 was clear and bright.
 And, yes, the hops had faded in the ’09 but not as much as I had feared.
 While you were hit with some malty sweetness up front it was quickly beaten back by piney hops that lingered through the finish.

-A fresh bottle of 90 Min is all hops.
+A fresh bottle of 90 Minute IPA is all hops.
 Piney and citrusy hops up front followed by a splash of orange peel and lemon zest in the finish.
 The flavors are very crisp and bright.

 Was I impressed, overall, by the is experiment?
 Yes and no. I was impressed with how well the hop character survived in the cellar but I expected this to fade away to more of a barleywine — which was a little disappointing.
 Thankfully, there is one more bottle in the cellar that will sit for another year.
 So this experiment isn’t quite over yet.

-KARL: I don’t think I’m alone in saying that the DFH 90 Minute IPA was what seriously sent me down a road of hop-addiction.
+Karl: I don’t think I’m alone in saying that the Dogfish Head 90 Minute IPA was what seriously sent me down a road of hop-addiction.
 Like the rest of the craft beer world, I too got swept up in the wave of “It can’t get hoppy enough for me!” that so many of us went right along with.
-Not that it’s a bad thing, but I’m just saying that on a journey of a thousand IBUs, the first step definitely had something to do with this beer.
+Not that it’s a bad thing, but I’m just saying that on a journey of a thousand IBU’s, the first step definitely had something to do with this beer.

 So how is it after TWO years in the cellar?

-If you could bottle this and produce it, I think I’d probably drink it more often than a fresh 90 Minute.
+If you could bottle this and produce it, I think I’d probably drink it more often than a fresh 90 Minute IPA.
 In all honesty, I have to admit that I don’t drink that much 90 Minute as it is, but I’d certainly return to this offering sooner.

-ANDREW: Really, who ages an IPA?
+Andrew: Really, who ages an IPA?
 We do apparently, and I’m glad we did.
-I encourage, nay demand you cellar a couple bottles of the Dogfish Head 90 Min IPA because it was really really REALLY good.
+I encourage, nay demand you cellar a couple of bottles of the Dogfish Head 90 Minute IPA because it was really, really REALLY good.

-I’d even say that I prefer cellared 90 Min to a fresh bottle.
+I’d even say that I prefer a cellared 90 Minute IPA to a fresh bottle.